 In law, non-personal data is information that does not directly relate to a specific individual.
 For instance, a credit card number can be linked to an individual, but a Google Maps search can’t.
 In addition, there are varying levels of privacy protection for different types of non-personal data.
 Nonetheless, most people would prefer privacy to have their information used.

 Personal data may be either subjective or objective.
 It may also be non-traditional, such as a drawing by a child of his family.
 This drawing may reveal information about a child’s mental health and the mental state of the child’s parents.
 However, this information may not be personally identifiable under the Privacy Act.
-For instance, a customer may not know how many other people are employed by the company.
+For instance, a customer may not know how many other people the company employs.

 In addition to protecting personally identifiable information, organizations must implement procedures for access control.
 Best practices include strong encryption, secure passwords, and two-factor authentication.
 Individuals should use secure passwords, store their Social Security cards safely, and make online purchases from certain sites.
-Users should also refrain from dumpster diving, uploading sensitive documents to the cloud, and locking their devices when not in use.
+Users should also refrain from dumpster diving, uploading sensitive documents to the cloud, and locking their devices when unused.